LNG bunkering in the port

-Port of Amsterdam encourages the use of LNG and makes it possible for both seagoing shipping and inland shipping to bunker LNG.
-Find more information about where and how to bunker LNG in the port region.
+Port of Amsterdam encourages the use of sustainable fuels and makes it possible for both seagoing shipping and inland shipping to bunker sustainable fuels.
+Find more information about where and how to bunker sustainable fuels in the port region.

 baken havenkaart

-LNG stands for Liquefied Natural Gas.
-LNG has lower emissions during combustion.
-More and more vessels are using LNG as a cleaner alternative to other fossil fuels.
+LNG: LNG stands for Liquefied Natural Gas, also known as liquefied natural gas.
+LNG has fewer emissions when burned.
+More and more ships are running on LNG as a cleaner alternative to other fossil fuels.

-To encourage the use of LNG, Port of Amsterdam has amended the Port Bye-laws to facilitate ship-to-ship bunkering for vessels.
+To encourage the use of sustainable fuels, Port of Amsterdam has amended the Port Bye-laws to facilitate sustainable fuels bunkering for vessels.
 An LNG bunker station for inland shipping has also been set up in Amerikahaven.

-The LNG bunker chart shows which locations in the port can be used for ship-to-ship LNG bunkering.
+The bunker chart shows which locations in the port can be used for ship-to-ship bunkering.
 See the bunker chart and the corresponding decree (in Dutch) to see where this is permitted.

 LNG bunkering at a fixed bunker location